garrandall/popular-music-data/tracks/jammin--teena-marie.md

 As the song became my lover
 Attitude keeps your head up to the sky

-Then you kissed my lips and, ooh
+Then you kissed my lips and, oh
 I lost my cool

 Look at me I'm jammin'